LeonardoGaldino/GeneticFramework/README.md

 3. Run `pipenv run python src/learn.py`. (or any other module)

 ### Type checking
-Type check is being done with `mypy`.
+Type check is being done with [mypy](https://mypy.readthedocs.io/en/stable/index.html).
 Make sure to have it installed (v0.761).
 Then, run `mypy src` in top level directory.

 ### Code formatter